Graph Transformers without Positional Encodings: Model Architecture

-As in \citet{SAN}, we do not propagate edge features due to the added complexity and marginal benefits in performance.
-Further, we found degree scaling followed by batch normalization to be highly effective in incorporating node-degree information, as reported in \citet{GRIT}.
-The final architecture of a layer of our proposed graph transformer, dubbed Eigenformer is illustrated in \ref{fig:layer} along with the attention mechanism in \ref{fig:propagation}.
+\(\alpha_{feat}\) is an optional attention component that we introduce to study the gains that node and edge feature attention brings over solitary spectral attention \(\alpha_{spec}\).
+We do not include edge-feature propagation due to the added complexity and marginal benefits in performance.
+Notably however, we found degree-scaling followed by batch-normalization to be highly effective in incorporating node-degree information.
+The final architecture of a layer of \textsc{Eigenformer} is illustrated in Figure \ref{fig:layer} along with the spectrum-aware attention mechanism that it uses in Figure \ref{fig:propagation}.